dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/release-notes/ios-9.md

 ### Fixed

-- Fixed a bug that could cause iOS apps to be rejected by the App Store.
+- Fixed a bug that could cause iOS apps to be rejected by the App Stores when the **Build Option - Enable BitCode** is set to **Yes**.

 ## 9.2.10 (06/28/2022)